If you are interested in obtaining an internship, start your search at Career Services.

 Please note: the School of Arts and Sciences will not enter into any form of indemnified or hold-harmless agreement or contract with any person, company, corporation, organization or governmental agency or office regarding any internship.

-- Participants must be currently enrolled SAS students in their sophomore, junior, or senior year.
-Please note, this now includes Rutgers, Douglass, Livingston and University College students.
+- Participants must be currently enrolled Rutgers-New Brunswick students in their sophomore, junior, or senior year.

 - During the semester the student is registered for the internship, the student must be a full‐time student excluding the one credit internship registration.

 - Students must be in good academic standing to be eligible for the e‐credit internship program

 - Students must find and apply for the internship on their own; SAS Office of Academic Services does not assist students in identifying or procuring internships.